democracyworks/dw-practical-upcoming-elections/README.md

 for making a particular choice here.

 The templates include some libraries for HTTP routing and HTML templating.
-You are encouraged add dependencies as needed.
+You are encouraged to add dependencies as needed.

 ## About OCD-IDs